pas-audio-server/pas-core/README.md

 - web interface is expected to be node.js with some salad framework on top.

 This code is in its earliest stages and very far from complete.

+Please see the wiki for style guide and other information.